 Talent performing blunt dissection to create the subdermal pocket.

-Pass rubberized hemostats through the incision on the head to the incision at the flank [1].
-Grab the EEG electrodes and pull them through the subdermal pocket, exiting at the incision on the head [2-TXT].
-Place and secure the EEG electrodes at the marked locations and secure them [3].

-Talent passing rubberized hemostats from the head incision to the flank incision.

-Close-up of hemostats grabbing EEG electrodes and pulling them through the pocket.
-TXT: Tie a suture as demonstrated earlier

-Shot of the 5 electrodes placed and secured on the rabbit.

 Insert large forceps into the incision on the flank [1].
 Spread the forceps open and lift the skin at the site marked for the port [2-TXT].
 Use a 6-millimeter punch biopsy tool to create a circular hole at the marked site [3].
 After covering the wire plug with plastic or rubber, push the plug side of the port through the hole made by the punch biopsy [4].